contractlevel/yield-v2/docs/AUDIT_SCOPE.md

 - documentation, deployment configuration, and external dependencies

 Out-of-scope files may be referenced for context, but they do not expand the code audit scope beyond `evm/src/`.
-The contracts in `evm/src/` define the implemented behavior. `KNOWN_ISSUES.md` and `DECISIONS.md` document the team's intended behavior, accepted risks, and design rationale.
+The contracts in `evm/src/` define the implemented behavior. `KNOWN_ISSUES.md`, `DECISIONS.md`, and `GAS.md` document the team's intended behavior, accepted risks, design rationale, and accepted gas inefficiencies.
 Any inconsistency between those documents and `evm/src/` should be raised for clarification.

 ## CRE Notice